ThomasFeher/armadillo/README.txt

   http://www.stanford.edu/~vkl/code/libs.html
   http://icl.cs.utk.edu/lapack-for-windows/lapack/

-(the MKL and ACML libraries are generally the fastest)
+The MKL and ACML libraries are generally the fastest.
+See Section 4.0 for more info on making Armadillo use MKL or ACML.

-If you want to compile BLAS and LAPACK yourself, you can find the original sources at: http://www.netlib.org/blas/ http://www.netlib.org/lapack/
+You can find the original sources for standard BLAS and LAPACK at: http://www.netlib.org/blas/ http://www.netlib.org/lapack/